ucb-art/Chisel3DSPExample/README.md

 Change the name of your block in **build.sbt**.

-Don't forget to update the readme, add a new remote, & push!
+Don't forget to update the readme, add a new remote, & push (and delete the example directory in *src/test/scala*)!